aksommerville/fullmoon4/README.md

 - [ ] Pretty up the public web page.
 - [ ] Lively intro splash.
 - [ ] Bonus secret 2-player mode: Second player is a ghost that can make wind.
+- [ ] The Cheat Book.
+A nice looking "WARNING SPOILERS" notebook we can leave out for demo players.

 ### After GDEX